 Some of it is more research than others, but all of it is just a transfer of knowledge.
 We can create a course material out of it.
 So it might be one video.
 We have some clients who just sell one individual video for $99, highly specialized niche material.
 We have other clients who sell… They have 20 videos every single month inside a membership course, and they charge $37 for it.
 So it just depends on the niche, the markets, your business model.
 But the videos that you’re creating, you can always package them up as individual course material, especially if you’re creating them with that intent.
 So we create these videos a lot of times to be… We kind of frame them around a topic, and the reason we do that is so we can use them down the road in varying ways.
 Because of the material, the training and staff are all very timeless, so you’re able to use the video for the courses.

-So it would give us a 4,000-word blog post.
-So a typical book is about 75,000 words.
-So after 17 to 20 videos, you have enough for a book.
+It would give us a 4,000-word blog post and a typical book is about 75,000 words.
+After 17 to 20 videos, you have enough for a book.
 Unedited, of course, there’s a lot of fluff and filler and crazy stuff in there.
 But it’s a quick way of writing content, books, blog posts, that you can then go back and edit later.
 So what we do is we just take these videos, we upload them to rev.com, have Rev transcribe them, and then we throw them up as blog material.
 At some point… I mean, we just pretty much post the transcripts cut and paste.
 At some point, we might go back through and do a little bit of heavier editing where we break them down into sub-headlines and links and all of that good grammar kind of stuff.

 But right now the video and the transcript are posted on the blog every day.
 Most people watch the video, some people watch the blog, or some people read the transcript itself.
 So those are just some of the ways that we’re using video in our business, six tips, strategies that you can use in yours.
 Again, video podcasts, audio podcasts, creating course material for future training, stuff that you can sell later.
 Internal training for the team, social video for cold campaigns, and then also a quick way to create written content.

-So if you have any questions at all about creating the stuff, selling it, using it in your business, sales funnels, traffic, anything like that, just go to https://www.doneforyou.com/start/, fill out the little form and we will talk to you soon, all right?
-Thanks.
-Bye.
+So if you have any questions at all about creating the stuff, selling it, using it in your business, sales funnels, traffic, anything like that, just go to https://www.doneforyou.com/start/, fill out the little form and we will talk to you soon.